Enjoy grocery shopping or a fan of Korean cooking shows? The Chances are, You’ll bump into the names of vegetables and fruits in Korean a lot .

 Conclusion

-Understanding a French menu (be sure to refer to it now as la carte) and ordering off of it, takes some practice.
+It takes some practice to understand a Korean menu and order from it.
 But with the terms I just ran you through, it should be a breeze.

-· what is your favorite fruits & veggies in Korean . we challenged you to write it in Korean
+what are your favorite fruits & veggies in Korean?
+We challenged you to write it in Korean in the comment below.